leukemia-kispi/HiChIP-Analysis/README.md

 # HiChIP-Analysis

-Documentation to analyze HiChIP data generated with Dovetail MNase-HiChIP kit.
+This project describes the setup and approach to analyze HiChIP data generated with Dovetail MNase-HiChIP kit.

 This is a setup and execution guide to create working environments in conda and install the tools needed for analysis of TCF3::HLF HiChIP data generated from the HAL-01 cell line.
 May be used for analysis of othere dataset with carefull adaptation of provided scripts.

 This guide will take you through:

-- Generation of a Linux operating Virtual Machine with the necessary base to proceed with installation of all needed tools, as well as directory architecture.
+- Setup of Linux operating system with the necessary base to proceed with installation of all needed tools, as well as directory architecture.

 - Installation of Dovetail HiChIP pipeline and setup of Docker to pull docker image for FitHiChIP.